inca/cx-site/src/main/webapp/pages/orm.md

     lang:scala
     val optionalField = "optional".TEXT.NULLABLE

 Each record also has an implicit auto-incremented primary key field -- `id`.
+It is used to look up records in [transaction-scoped cache](#cache), for various [data manipulation queries](#dml) and other things.
+A record is refered to *transient* if it's `id` value is empty, otherwise it is considered `persistent`.

 Fields operate with values.
 You may set the value of a field: